Eastern blue-tongued lizard: Reproductive cycle and parental care

 The eastern blue tongue becomes sexually mature between 561 and 590 days.
-The Tiliqua scincoides scincoides is said to be ovoviviparous because the mother lays live young that are more developed than the typical offspring as the young have spent more time developing inside of the mother.The Tiliqua scincoides scincoides is reported to be ovoviviparous, which means eastern blue tongue embryos develop inside eggs that are retained within the mother's body until they are hatched.
+T. s. scincoides is reported to be ovoviviparous, which means eastern blue tongue embryos develop inside eggs that are retained within the mother's body until they are hatched.
 Since baby lizards are born in this mode, there is no risk of predators stealing the eggs.
 On average, each female has about 10 offspring and due to this process, the offspring all have an elevated level of survival.
 Female lizards give birth to 6-20 young per year.
 Similar to other animals, these offspring are nourished by the primitive placenta.

 Tiliqua scincoides scincoides are precocial species, meaning that they are born at a more advanced developmental stage and therefore do not require as much parental care because their brain is mostly developed at the time of their birth, unlike altricial species.
-A study done on these lizards found that adults and juveniles are able to distinguish between color and shape stimuli successfully and one was not superior in learning capabilities.
-This study highlights the idea that Tiliqua scincoides scincoides are behaviorally flexible and adaptable in both adulthood and youth, specifically in reversal learning.
+A study done on these lizards found that adults and juveniles are able to distinguish between color and shape stimuli successfully.
+This study highlights the idea that T. s. scincoides are behaviorally flexible and adaptable in both adulthood and youth, specifically in reversal learning.
 These results, however, did not support the formation of an attentional set.

-Interestingly enough, research has been done that has shown that sexual maturity occurs at different body sizes depending on the location that a male Tiliqua scincoides scincoides resides.
-For example, it was found that sexuality maturity happens at smaller body sizes in southern part of Australia than in Queensland.
+Interestingly, research has shown that sexual maturity occurs at different body sizes depending on the location where a male T. s. scincoides resides.
+For example, it was found that sexual maturity happens at smaller body sizes in the southern part of Australia than in Queensland.